 Artie strolls in with a can of Pringles in his hand.
 Sour cream and onion.
 He sniffs the can and shuffles it around, "I bet this tastes delicious."

-Rachel raises an eyebrow then laughs at him.
-Artie is always willing to try anything at least three times, never mind the stomachache he's guaranteed afterwards.
-She flits over and steals the can from him, popping a handful of chips in her mouth.
+Rachel raises an eyebrow then laughs.
+Artie was always willing to try anything at least three times, never mind the stomach-ache he was guaranteed afterwards.
+She flits over and steals the can from him, popping a handful of chips in her mouth as she looks from him to Quinn.

 "I hate you."
-They both deadpan and she chuckles merrily, winking at them as she eats more.
+They both deadpan and she chuckles merrily, winking at them as she eats a handful more.

 "What doesn't concern her?"
 Artie sighs, still glaring at her.